Pacific Beach, San Diego: Parks and recreation

 In addition to bordering the Pacific Ocean and Mission Bay Park, Pacific Beach includes Kate Sessions Park and the Pacific Beach Recreation Center.
-Kate Sessions Park has a playground, large lawn with ocean views, and a many acre unmaintained area used for hiking and mountain biking.
-Fanuel Street Park is a popular bay-front park with playground equipment suitable for toddler and school-age children.
+Kate Sessions Park has a playground, a large lawn with ocean views, and a many-acre unmaintained area used for hiking and mountain biking.
+Fanuel Street Park is a popular bay-front park with playground equipment suitable for toddlers and school-age children.
 Rose Creek, which flows through Pacific Beach before emptying into Mission Bay, provides open space and a rich wetland area.

 Surfing

 Pacific Beach is open to all surfers.
 The level of difficulty is intermediate and can be surfed all year.
 The south wind makes surfing best though in the fall and winter.
-Many surfers wear dry or wetsuits as water is in the high 50s in the winter and high 60s to low 70s in the summer.
+Many surfers wear dry or wetsuits as the water is in the high 50s in the winter and high 60s to low 70s in the summer.

 Organizations

 The nonprofit Pacific Beach Town Council promotes the area and organizes community events.
+Save Pacific Beach is residents working together to better the community.
 The Pacific Beach Planning Group advises the city on land use and other issues.
 The Pacific Beach and Mission Bay Visitor Center provides information on the Pacific Beach Town Council, special events, lodging, dining, and Pacific Beach history.
 Service clubs include Kiwanis, Rotary, Lions Club, Girl Scouts, Pacific Beach Woman's Club, Surf Club, Friends of the PB Library, PB Garden Club, and Toastmasters.